 Instead of Freon, use Puron

 The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
 Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
-There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
+There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 Your manufacturer will typically not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
-It’s typically just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+It’s typically just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

 If your unit was built after 2010, you’re probably safe

 If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 could potentially use R22, so it’s ideal to check with an HVAC Expert.
+However, units installed after 2010 could potentially use R22, so it’s best to check with an HVAC Expert.
 You can always look for and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?